gulpjs/gulp/docs/API.md

 ### gulp.dest(path)

 Can be piped to and it will write files.
 Re-emits all data passed to it so you can pipe to multiple folders.
+Folders that don't exist will be created.

 ```javascript
 gulp.src('./client/templates/*.jade')